josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 # Performance and Memory Fine-Tuning
 ## Introduction
 When we use `javac` to compile java code it coverts it to byte code and JVMs actually run the byte code (that's the reason why JVM can actually run multiple languages)

+### JIT
+The Java Virtual Machine (JVM) uses Just-in-Time (JIT) compilation to speed up execution by compiling bytecode to native machine code.
+This process involves the JVM monitoring which branches of code are executed most often and then deciding whether to compile specific methods or parts of methods into native machine code.

+When JIT compilation is in use, some application code runs in interpreted mode as bytecode, while other code runs natively on the underlying hardware.
+The JVM can switch between these two modes seamlessly, allowing for faster execution times without requiring significant changes to the application code.

+The process involves multiple steps:

+1. The JVM monitors bytecode execution.
+2. When a method is executed frequently, it is compiled into native machine code.
+3. The JVM switches from interpreted mode to natively compiled mode only when necessary.

+JIT compilation provides several benefits, including faster execution times and improved performance in applications with high CPU-intensive processing requirements.
+However, there are also limitations and considerations, such as potential performance reductions during JIT compilation and the need for careful evaluation of when to assess code performance.
 ## Design Time Optimization

 ## Runtime Optimization

 ## References
 * Udemy - Discover how coding choices, benchmarking, performance tuning and memory management can optimize your Java applications
+* LLMs